watameln/creator-docs/content/en-us/chat/legacy/server-side-chat-modules.md

 **ChatChannel** is an object that stores data about a single channel, which is a means by which messages can be exchanged between [ChatSpeakers](#chatspeaker).
 It also has access permission properties that determine the visibility of messages along with whether users may join or leave the channel manually (using `/join` or `/leave` commands).

-By default, each user has a [ChatSpeaker](#chatspeaker) that is automatically added to the "All" and "System" chat channels (although, "System" is read only).
+By default, each user has a [ChatSpeaker](#chatspeaker) that is automatically added to the "All" and "System" chat channels (although, "System" is read-only).
 If the user is on a `Player.Team`, they will also have access to a channel for only that Team.

 ### Properties

 #### Name

 - **Type:** `Library.string`
-- **Description:** The name of the channel, used to reference the channel in other functions.
+- **Description:** The name of the channel, is used to reference the channel in other functions.

 #### WelcomeMessage